LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 C or D

 May be D

+https://aws.amazon.com/premiumsupport/knowledge-center/sns-sms-spending-limit-increase/ - is only foe sms ,not for email

 During a security event, it is discovered that some Amazon EC2 instances have not been sending Amazon CloudWatch logs.